group of people

 Depressive Disorders

-There are a number of different types of depressive disorders, each characterized by unique symptoms that can significantly impact an individual's daily life and overall well-being.
+There are a number of different types of depressive disorders, each characterized by a unique set of symptoms.

 Major Depressive Disorder (MDD)